Field Trip FAQs

 How can I find out what programs are offered for the grade level I teach?

 We offer many types of educational programs for all grade levels.
-All of our programs align with the Georgia Performance Standards.
-Each program lists the applicable Georgia Performance Standards.
+All of our programs align with the Georgia Standards of Excellence.
+Each program lists the applicable Georgia Standards of Excellence.

 How do I schedule a Stone Mountain Park field trip?

 Follow these easy steps to schedule your field trip!

 - Select a date and a program that you would like to bring your group to Stone Mountain Park!
 It is helpful to have a couple of backup dates in mind, just in case we happen to be very busy on certain dates.

 - Contact the Group Sales office by calling 770-498-5636, email us at email@example.com or fill out a request form.